Introduction

 7.4 Navigation with a Gyroscope

 As you (hopefully) determined in problem (2) of the prelab, the gyroscope output can be integrated to get a measure of the current angle of the robot relative to some starting point.
 You are provided with a reactor GyroAngle in src/lib/IMU.lf that uses the trapezoidal method to calculate the angle.
-Use this reactor to create modal Lingua Franca program RobotSquareSolution.lf that drives for approximately half a meter, turns 90 degrees, drives another half meter, and then repeats, so that the robot moves roughly in a square.
+Use this reactor to create modal Lingua Franca program RobotSquareSolution.lf that drives for approximately half a meter, turns 90 degrees, drives another half meter, turns 90 degrees, and then repeats, so that the robot moves roughly in a square.
 What factors contribute to the imperfection of the square?

 Checkoff: Show your robot moving in a square and show the diagram of the modal Lingua Franca program.